Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/about.rst

 The blue agent is able to influence the configuration of the Access Control List rule set (which implements a system-wide firewall).
 In this instance, the action space is an OpenAI spaces.Discrete type, as follows:

+   * Dictionary item {... ,1: [x1, x2, x3, x4, x5, x6] ...}
+   The placeholders inside the list under the key '1' mean the following:

      * [0, 2] - Action (0 = do nothing, 1 = create rule, 2 = delete rule)
      * [0, 1] - Permission (0 = DENY, 1 = ALLOW)